7 Postoperative Wisdom Teeth Removal Complications

 5. Excessive bleeding

 Even though slight bleeding and redness are common during the first 24 hours after the procedure, these usually subside within 8 – 12 hours because that’s how long it takes for a blood clot to form over the extraction area.
+On the other hand, some patients suffer excessive bleeding after wisdom teeth removal.
+Still, the amount of bleeding depends heavily on the location and position of the tooth.

 6. Infection